Service User Confidentiality Policy

 11.3.4.
 Fax numbers should be confirmed as organisational numbers.
 It is also useful to confirm where in the building a fax machine is located, to ensure that faxed confidential information does not arrive in a public place.

 11.4.
-If a staff member or IC becomes aware of information relating to a service user from sources outside DCI, and where no consent to share information is in place, this information should be taken to Agency Co-Owners in the first instance who will make a decision as to whether, in all the circumstances, further action needs to be taken.
+If a staff member becomes aware of information relating to a service user from sources outside DoulaCare, and where no consent to share information is in place, this information should be taken to DoulaCare Co-Owners in the first instance who will make a decision as to whether, in all the circumstances, further action needs to be taken.
 Further action could include, but is not limited to:

 11.4.1.
 Telling the service user about the information